joshbeckman/andjosh.github.io/_posts/2013-10-26-how-to-access-my-personal-api.md

 No keys required, possible uses for an API like this (especially if others implement something similar) include:

-- Dynamically calculated ages for operatros of a "personal API"
+- Dynamically calculated ages for operators of a "personal API"
-- Statistics on laguange or framework usage
+- Statistics on language or framework usage
 - Graphing opening locations
 - Dynamically display latest blog posts, by person
 - Operating a repository of users' associated social accounts